 Topics Labor, Industrialization, Oral History, Environmental Studies, Economic History, Primary Sources, Great Depression, American Studies, Filmmaking, Sense of Place, Family Businesses, Mill Towns, Labor Songs

 Overview Occupational folklife reveals not only the realities and complexities of the workplace but also the history and culture of entire communities as well as historical eras.
-Remarkable documentary footage from the 1930 to 1931 illustrates the dangerous and exhausting work in the logging industry in Maine.
+Remarkable documentary footage from the 1930s illustrates the dangerous and exhausting work of men and women who worked in the logging industry in Maine.
 By encountering vivid firsthand accounts of arduous physical labor and the seasonal round of old-time logging, students gain perspective on work and occupations in their own lives and community and how occupational folklife contributes to a sense of place.